Epistimio/orion/README.rst

 .. image:: https://codecov.io/gh/mila-udem/orion/branch/master/graphs/badge.svg?branch=master
    :target: https://codecov.io/gh/mila-udem/orion

-Orion is an asynchronous framework for black-box function optimization.
+Oríon is an asynchronous framework for black-box function optimization.

 Its purpose is to serve as a meta-optimizer for machine learning models and training, as well as a flexible experimentation